sapirosh10/Thesis---real-data/README.md

 when the first is the tree that we vreate from the matching an SI, and th second tree is a different newick tree.

 At the excels.zip folder there are some results of runs of some simulation that I did before this real data.
+Both the excels and genomes zip filders can be downloaded to see what inside.